 “It gave students a true picture of Islam…not just something they hear about from the media.
 Gave a broader view of who Muslims are and how they practise their faith”

 “I really enjoyed being part of the school’s project as it has given me work experience and it has built up my confidence.
 Sorry for the cliché but it’s true!”

-If you are a teacher and would like us to visit your school, please get in touch with us on firstname.lastname@example.org or 0141 212 8420.
+If you are a teacher and would like us to deliver workshops in your school then please send an email to firstname.lastname@example.org or call 0141 212 8420.

 The helpline is a listening ear for women across Scotland.
 All calls are strictly confidential and non-judgemental; we always deal with clients in a faith and culturally-sensitive manner.